Topology of K\"ahler manifolds with weakly pseudoconvex boundary: Parabolic and non-parabolic ends of Riemannian manifolds

 where the infimum is over all $\varphi\in{C}_c^{0,1}(M)$ with $\varphi\ge1$ on $\Omega$.
 Assuming $\Omega$ is a smooth domain and $\Cap(\Omega)>0$, the infimum is obtained by a Lipschitz function $\varphi$ with $\varphi=1$ on $\Omega$, $\triangle\varphi=0$ outside $\Omega$, and $\varphi\rightarrow0$ along some (but not necessarily every) sequence of points that diverges to infinity.
 If $\Cap(\Omega)=0$, a minimizing sequence will converge to a constant function.
 The connection between capacity and parabolicity is the following proposition, which can be found for instance in \cite{H1}, and also follows from (2) of Proposition 1.2 in \cite{LT2}. \begin{proposition} A Riemannian manifold $(M,g)$ is non-parabolic if and only if it has a sub-domain with compact closure and positive capacity. \end{proposition}

-A geometric phenomenon totally absent on $\RR^n$, $n\ne1$, is the possibility of separating unbounded sets with domains of compact closure.
-If $\Omega$ is a domain with pre-compact boundary, we call any unbounded component of $M\setminus\Omega$ an {\it end} of $M$ with respect to $\Omega$.
-We shall refer to a connected, unbounded subset $M'$ as an end if $\partial{M'}$ is compact, and usually leave the domain $\Omega$ implicit.
-With this terminology, any open, complete manifold is an end, and it is possible that and end may have two or more non-intersecting subsets that are themselves distinct ends.
-This terminology is therefore somewhat imprecise, but is sufficient for our purposes.
+A geometric phenomenon totally absent on $\RR^n$, $n\ne1$, is the possibility of separating unbounded sets with domains of compact closure; this gives rise to the notion of ends.
+If $\Omega$ is a pre-compact domain, we call any unbounded component of $M\setminus\overline{\Omega}$ an {\it end} of $M$ with respect to $\Omega$.
+We shall call any connected, unbounded subset $M'$ an end if $\partial{M'}$ is non-empty and compact---we usually leave the domain $\Omega$ implicit.
+Note that an end may have two or more non-intersecting subsets that are themselves distinct ends.

-Capacity, and therefore parabolicity and non-parabolicity, can be understood to be a property of an end.
-If $M'$ is an end with non-empty boundary, we define its capacity to be
+Capacity, and therefore parabolicity and non-parabolicity, is a notion that can be attributed to an end, not just to a manifold.
+If $M'$ is an end, we define its capacity to be